Boeing turns to high-powered defense attorneys in 737 MAX investigation

 At Kirkland & Ellis, Filip led the defense response to government investigations of BP after the 2010 Deepwater Horizon explosion and giant oil spill in the Gulf of Mexico.
 In 2012, BP and the Justice Department reached a settlement under which BP agreed to pay $4.5 billion, the largest agreement of its kind in U.S. history.
 BP also agreed to plead guilty to multiple felony counts related to the deaths of 11 workers.

-MaguireWoods played a role in that matter as well, helping respond to congressional investigations.
+McGuireWoods played a role in that matter as well, helping respond to congressional investigations.

+Cullen, a longtime member of the firm, is a former Virginia attorney general and ex-U.S. attorney in that state.
+He was hired by Pence to represent him during former special counsel Robert Mueller’s investigation into Russian interference in the 2016 presidential election, as well as in congressional inquiries.

+Burck, a former federal prosecutor who helped send Martha Stewart to prison, drew attention in the Russia investigation, too.
+He represented Stephen Bannon, the former White House strategist to President Donald Trump.
+And he counseled two other Trump insiders of interest to Mueller: Former White House chief of staff Reince Priebus and then-White House counsel Don McGahn, according to a 2018 article in Politico.

 His “whirlwind multitasking” has made him the latest incarnation of the Washington superlawyer — “a legal gun-for-hire like Edward Bennett Williams, the powerhouse of the 1970s and ’80s who liked to boast that he could represent everyone in the capital at once,” The Times wrote of Burck.

-Note: An earlier version of this story misspelled the name of McGuireWoods.